 Well, since the people of Rotterdam live behind dikes and dams to protect them from the ocean and its storms and floods, they developed their protection methods to save their cities and make the best ports in the world that earns them the high income in the country.
 The barrier, they built is one of the world's unmentioned wonders.

 What people love in Rotterdam?
 Some people love many things in this city.
 So tell us about things you love in this city through the following form.
 Some readers to this page will certainly appreciate your useful contribution.
 I will do too.
 Many thanks.

 Do you have a great story about any beautiful site in the world?
 Share it!

 Well, here are more things to do if you have enjoyed reading this page about Rotterdam.
 Please share it through the buttons here, at the left column of the page and at the bottom of the page.
 This could be also additional value to you, as you could experience some social networking technologies and know more.

-I use "Site Build It" tools at the bar below to empower this page about Rotterdam and the entire 100 Beautiful Sites in the World.
+I use "Solo Build It" tools at the bar below to empower this page about Rotterdam and the entire 100 Beautiful Sites in the World.
 Thanks to those strong website building and optimizing tools.

 Home| 100 Beautiful Sites Blog| Boreal Forest| Borneo| Copenhagen| County Meath| Franz Josef Glacier| Ilulissat| Lake Chad| Monteverde Cloud Forest| Naukluft Park| Niger Delta| Norwegian Tundra| Okavango Delta| Olympia| Paris| Rotterdam| Rub al-Khali| Rio de la Plata| Upper Po Valley| Yamal Peninsula| Beautiful Scene Newsletter|